allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

   - Symptoms of food-pipe inflammation (e.g. food getting stuck, chest pain, using more water to wash down food).
 ]

 == 2.
-I HAVE THE RIGHT TIMING, EQUIPMENT, AND FOOD
+I HAVE THE RIGHT TIMING, EQUIPMENT, AND FOOD:
 #rect(width: 100%, stroke: 1pt, radius: 4pt, inset: 12pt)[
   #set list(marker: check-box)
   - The protein content per serving on the food label matches the protocol.